Communist Dictatorship in Albania (1944-1992)

 The government took control of the economy and revoked civil liberties.
-The Church fell under hard pressure, with its members ruthlessly persecuted.
+The Church was intensely constrained, and its members ruthlessly persecuted.
 In 1967, the Communist Party banned all religious activity in the country, rendering all religion lawless.

-The exact number of the victims of communism is unknown.
-By now, the names of 5,577 people murdered by communists have been established.
-At least 48,217 people, including 10,192 women and children, were imprisoned in concentration camps.
+The exact number of the victims of communism in Albania is still unknown.
+By now, the names of 5 577 people murdered by communists have been established.
+At least 48 217 people, including 10 192 women and children, were imprisoned in concentration camps.
 Although Albania managed to leave communism behind after the regime collapsed in 1989, its legacy is still present.